|'To live isn't about the number of years we spend on this planet, it's about the number of lives we change along the way.|

 “You don’t know the half of it.”
 I laughed.

-I don't think you realize how much you've changed in the past five years.
+I don't think you realize how much you have changed in the past five years.

-Impossible LoveYou said it’d work out, - with a little patience-
+Impossible LoveYou said it would work out- with a little patience,

 I guess it was easy to believe your faith –in us-